Materials and equipment

 - Field sheets with pencil

 - Identification guide

 If you requested a kit to be mailed to you when you selected a grid to sample, you should have received brown paper lunch bags, gloves, field sheets and identification guides with a return envelope enclosed.
 If you are making your own kit, be sure to see our guide for making your own kit.
 If you are sampling at more than one site in a grid or at more than one grid, please ensure sampling sites are at least 20 km apart.
 Always follow the current Covid-19 regulations in your province or territory when sampling.

 If you volunteer to sample more than one location within a grid, please try to make the locations at least 20 km away from each other to get a good spatial distribution within the grid area.
 At each location, you will want to sample your moss from within an area approximately 50 x 50 m and record your coordinates from the center of the plot.
 Try to sample moss shoots from at least 5 different points within that 50 x 50 m plot, to best capture the whole area.

 Sample in non-urban natural areas, such as grasslands or forests.
 Typically, our mosses can be found in areas that have been disturbed but are in recovery, such as previously clear cut areas, hydro cuts, old pasture fields, and former access paths.
 In forested areas, it is ideal to sample from a clearing in a forest, although we know that this is not always possible in densely forested areas.
-If possible, select moss shoots that are >3 m away from the canopy of any trees.
-This means that if you sample in a forested area, you will be sampling from within clearings in the forest.
+If possible, select moss shoots that are not directly under the branches of a tree.
+It’s best if the mosses receive direct rainfall, rather than being shielded by other plants.

 Check out the photos to the left to see examples of suitable sampling sites found by our volunteers!